karmaniverous/blog/_posts/2022-12-19-npm-package-template.md

     See [Configuring `package.json`](#configuring-packagejson) for info on the rest of these settings.

 1. Install dependencies by running `npm install`.
+This may produce an audit report.
+See [Vulnerabilities](#vulnerabilities) below for more info.

 1. Run your tests from the command line: